 As the summer tries to cling to the air, and a dimming sun graces the horizon, I realize with glee that it is now October.
-The Pre-Halloween excitement has once again kicked in.
-Halloweenie I am, this means I’m going to open up the scary anime and movies with full vigor.
+The pre-Halloween excitement has once again kicked in.
+I am a Halloweenie, which means I’m going to open up the scary anime and movies with full vigor.

 But, as I pored through the titles available to me, along with a few of my favorites, I found myself thinking fondly of those moments watching a non-horror anime that somehow managed to scare me shitless, or maybe something from a monster-fiction anime that was surprisingly horrifying, despite the show not dabbling in such things.